Kotlin/kotlinx.serialization/docs-website/topics/serialization-protobuf.md

 To keep your schema stable over time, use the [`@ProtoNumber`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-protobuf/kotlinx.serialization.protobuf/-proto-number/) annotation to assign field numbers explicitly, without needing a separate `.proto` file.
 For example, `@ProtoNumber(1)` assigns field number 1 to a property, so the Kotlin serialization's ProtoBuf format uses that number during encoding and decoding instead of assigning one automatically.

-This is useful if you plan to reorder properties, and it aligns with Protobuf's compatibility rules for evolving schemas.
+If you plan to reorder properties, assigning field numbers explicitly keeps the schema stable and aligns with Protobuf's compatibility rules for evolving schemas.

 Here's an example: